Borova, Izium Raion, Kharkiv Oblast: Russian invasion of Ukraine

 In March 2022, the settlement was occupied by Russian forces.
 On 3 October 2022, Russian forces fled allowing Ukrainian authorities to subsequently regain control of the settlement during the Kharkiv counteroffensive.

 On 26 January 2024, a new law entered into force in Ukraine which abolished the status of urban-type settlement, so that Borova became a rural settlement.
+By 16 May 2026, Russian forces, claimed control over the village and gained territory around.

 Economy

 Transportation

+The distance to Kharkiv by rail is 193 km, and by road – 165 km.
 The central bus station links villages and cities via the P-78 and P-79 roads.
 Borova is on the P-79 road which connects Krasnohrad via Izium with Kupiansk and further crosses into Russia.
 There are local roads as well.

 Borova railway station is on the railway connecting Izium and Sloviansk with Kupiansk where it has further access to Kharkiv and to Valuyki and Liski in Russia.